Go to content

 Trail

 The most versatile and versatile bicycle category of the Mountain Bike has also increased suspension tours while optimizing pictures and geometries, to compensate for the increase in weight and slower maneuverability of larger forks.
-Now you can find famous bicycles such as Specialized Stumpjumper Evo wave Canyon Spectral with 160 mm tours and pigeed in the modality of Trail bicycles.
-In general, we can conclude that a current trail covers from 130 mm to 160 mm.
+Now you can find famous bicycles such as Specialized Stumpjumper Evo wave Canyon Spectral with 160 mm tours and pigeed in the modality of bicycles of trail.
+In general, we can conclude that a trail Current covers from 130 mm to 160 mm.
 This increase in tours has ended up blurring and disused the subcategory All Mountain, a segment that was the prelude to the enduro until a few seasons, with tours between 140 mm and 160 mm.

 Enduro